 - Check required amounts.
-If nothing is checked the maximum insurance requirements apply for each category. - B. The Contractor shall, concurrent with the execution of this Agreement, deliver to the Owner a Certificate of Insurance in a form acceptable to the Owner evidencing the coverage set forth by this Agreement.
-The Certificate of Insurance will name the Owner and Buckingham Management, LLC as additional insured.
-In no circumstance shall the Contractor commence any Work without the issuance of policies for all the insurance coverage specified in this Article.
-The Certificate of Insurance and insurance policies shall contain a provision that coverage under the insurance policy will not be cancelled, non-renewed or reduced in coverage until after thirty (30) days prior written notice has been given to the Owner.
+If nothing is checked the maximum insurance requirements apply for each category. - B. The Contractor shall, concurrent with the execution of this Ag. ement, deliver to the Owner a Certificate of Insurance in a form acceptable to the Q widen the coverage et forth by this Agreement.
+The Certificate of Insurance will name and Ruckingham Management, LLC as e the Ox additional insured.
+In no circumstance shall the Contractor ork without the issuance nmence of policies for all the insurance coverage specified in this Article.
+The Cestificate of Insurance and insurance policies shall contain a provision that (verage under the insurance policy will not be cancelled, non-renewed or reduced in er thirty (30) days prior written notice has been erage unt given to the Owner.